-Join Evan Sutton for an in-depth discussion in this video Harmonics, partials, and waveforms, part of Frequency Modulation with FM8.
+Join Evan Sutton for an in-depth discussion in this video Harmonics, partials, and waveforms, part of FM8: Frequency Modulation.

 - Now that we've got the index of modulation down, I'd like to talk about the ratio.
 So, as I mentioned before, frequency modulation is essentially a system where we're creating sidebands and new partials.
 So we're creating new overtones and new aspects to the sound that can increase the brightness, that can change the identity of it, much like switching a wave form in an oscillator, except we're actually using a couple of very simple sine wave oscillators at this point to create something very complex.
 And we can really adjust it and be very very specific about how we want that sound to be, and how we want it to change over time.